digitalrebar/provision/doc/cli/drpcli_pools_manage_remove.rst

-         --machine-list string        Comma separated list of machines UUID or Field:Value --minimum int                Minimum number of machines to return - defaults to count --new-workflow string        A workflow to set on the machines -H, --no-header                  Should header be shown in "text" or "table" mode -x, --noToken                    Do not use token auth or token cache -P, --password string            password of the Digital Rebar Provision user (default "r0cketsk8ts")
+         --machine-list string        Comma separated list of machines UUID or Field:Value --minimum int                Minimum number of machines to return - defaults to count --new-workflow string        A workflow to set on the machines -N, --no-color                   Whether the CLI should output colorized strings -H, --no-header                  Should header be shown in "text" or "table" mode -x, --noToken                    Do not use token auth or token cache -P, --password string            password of the Digital Rebar Provision user (default "r0cketsk8ts")